NOW Token Trading Up 5.2% This Week (NOW)

-NOW Token (CURRENCY:NOW) traded 12.8% lower against the dollar during the 1-day period ending at 14:00 PM ET on November 25th.
-During the last seven days, NOW Token has traded 5.2% higher against the dollar.
-NOW Token has a market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.
-One NOW Token coin can now be purchased for approximately $0.0258 or 0.00000068 BTC on popular exchanges.
+NOW Token (CURRENCY:NOW) traded 12.8% lower against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on November 27th.
+During the last week, NOW Token has traded 5.2% higher against the U.S. dollar.
+One NOW Token coin can now be bought for about $0.0258 or 0.00000068 BTC on popular exchanges.
+NOW Token has a market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last day.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.